-As this is a joint program with ComEd, the evaluation team will coordinate closely with the electric utility evaluation team on issues common to this program.
-Ameren Illinois has a suite of energy efficiency programs for income qualified customers and we will coordinate with Ameren Illinois on an as needed basis.
+Evaluation will coordinate closely with the other gas and electric utilities on issues common to this program.
+Ameren Illinois has a suite of energy efficiency programs for income eligible customers and evaluation will coordinate with Ameren on an as needed basis.
 Additionally, Navigant will solicit feedback from and coordinate with the Income Eligible Stakeholder Advisory Committee.